vmjoseph/ECLDP_Prodev_Session/README.md

 3. Go to the **_Files changed_** tab.
 Try to avoid a file that has an existing comment from another person.
 4. You can toggle between the markdown syntax and the post preview to see text and images using this: ![diff](/diff.PNG)
 4. Find the line that says _"Comment your reply here"_ and click the blue **+** button that appears next to it.
 5. Press _Ctrl + G_ to bring up the suggestion syntax and replace the line with your comment.
-Be sure to include your name in the reply e.g. Emily replied "I love the beach too!"
+Get creative with your reply and include a picture or a GIF!
+Just Be sure to include your name e.g. Emily replied "I love the beach too!"
 6. To submit the review, select **_Start a review_** then select **_Finish your review_** and **_Submit review_**
 #### 3. Committing the comment on your Pull Request
 ---